 Is your municipality interested in learning more about stormwater utilities?
 From June to November 2023, members of the Jersey Water Works Stormwater Utility subcommittee organized a series of informational forums for utility leaders, government stormwater managers, municipal and county representatives, and elected officials.
-Dedicated stormwater utility experts and peers in the industry share insights on establishing a sustainable and dedicated stormwater funding mechanism.
+Dedicated stormwater utility experts and peers in the industry shared insights with approximately 80 individuals on establishing a sustainable and dedicated stormwater funding mechanism.

 A stormwater utility is a dedicated and equitable funding mechanism to pay for a community’s stormwater management program.
 In 2019, New Jersey enacted the Clean Stormwater & Flood Reduction Law that allows municipalities, counties, groups of municipalities, and sewerage and improvement authorities to establish a stormwater utility.
 In 2022, New Jersey Department of Environmental Protection (NJDEP) announced the availability of Technical Assistance for Stormwater Utility Feasibility Studies, which will assist municipalities in completing a stormwater utility feasibility study.